Skip to content

 • Can be eaten plain or with protein

-Preparation: Cook with extra water to make it softer and easier to digest.
+Preparation: Cook with extra water to make it softer and gentler on your system.

 Rice Noodles: